summerwind/h2a/README.md

 ## Build

-1. Make sure you have go 1.5 and set GOPATH appropriately
+1. Make sure you have Go 1.5 and set GOPATH appropriately
 2. Run go get github.com/summerwind/h2a

 It is also possible to build specific version.

-1. Make sure you have go 1.5 and set GOPATH appropriately
+1. Make sure you have Go 1.5 and set GOPATH appropriately
 2. Run go get gopkg.in/summerwind/h2a.v0

 ## Usage